This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 - Preheat the oven to 350ºF.
-In a large bowl, mix together the softened butter and coconut sugar until they look relatively creamy.
+In a large bowl, mix together the softened butter, coconut sugar, egg, and vanilla extract.

-- Add in the egg and vanilla and mix again.
-Then add in the dry ingredients, including the oat flour, baking soda, and salt.
-Mix well, until the batter looks thick and uniform.
+- Add in the dry ingredients, including the oat flour, baking soda, and salt.
+Mix well until the batter looks thick and uniform.
 Fold in the chocolate chips.

-- Use a 1-ounce cookie scoop, or heaping tablespoon, to scoop the dough and drop it onto a large baking sheet lined with parchment paper.
+- Use a cookie scoop, or a heaping tablespoon, to scoop the dough and drop it onto a large baking sheet lined with parchment paper.
 Arrange the mounds of dough about 2 inches apart from each other, to allow for spreading as they bake.
-Bake at 350ºF for 8 to 11 minutes, depending on how crispy you like your cookies.
+Bake at 350ºF for 8-9 minutes, or until the cookies have spread and puff up in the center.
+Don't overbake, as oat flour can dry out the cookies as they cool.

 - Let the cookies cool on the pan for at least 20 minutes; they will be very fragile when hot from the oven.
 These cookies can be served warm or at room temperature after that, but they will soften and start to crumble if you store them in a bag at room temperature overnight.
 For a firmer texture, store them in the fridge for up to a week.